basithbdev/React-Sprint/Notes/Section 2 - React States and Working With Events/notes.md

 }
 ```

-Four separate instances of the <ExpenseItem/> component are being created.
+Four separate instances of the ExpenseItem component are being created.
 Hence, the output "ExpenseItem is evaluated by React" is displayed 4 times.

 ![Output displayed by 4 separate instances of the same component](<../Screenshots/Section 2 - React States and Working With Events/2.4.2.png>)